You deserve to know exactly what you are buying.

 - Hotels and Hospitality

-- Luxury hotels, motels, boutique hotels, resorts.
+- Luxury hotels, motels, boutique hotels, and resorts.

 - Industrial Warehouses